 For details please email us here

-This is important as we did not have one last year
+This is important as we did not have one last year.
+The short AGM will be followed by a wine and cheese social event.

-As usual our meetings will start at 7.30 p.m. in the Vestry Hall with refreshments and raffle.
+As usual our meetings will start at 7.30 p.m. in the Vestry Hall followed by refreshments and raffle.
+Hand sanitiser will be provided, and chairs will be socially distanced by around 1 m.
+Wearing of face masks is optional.